paulm07/TumblrAngel/README.md

 ### Description ###

+EDIT: This application won the Oath Inc. Challenge at Shell Hacks 2018!!!

 This application attempts to identify users on Tumblr that might be a danger to themselves or others based on their recent post history.

 It attempts to intervene by actively sending a private message to users who fall within this category.
 It is our understanding that Tumblr already tries to do this by diverting a user who is searching for certain tags or terms to a help page with useful contact information for counseling.
 This is a passive approach.